 Nuts, including peanuts - This is the most common food allergy in adults and children.
 Reactions can vary from mild (such as rashes) to severe, including anaphylactic shock, which can be life-threatening.

 Seeds - Most people with an allergy to seeds are allergic to sesame.
-It can cause severe reactions in people who are susceptible, and the allergy is becoming more common in the UK because we're eating more sesame, for example, in bread and muesli.
+It can cause strong reactions in people who are susceptible, and the allergy is becoming more common in the UK because we're eating more sesame, for example, in bread and muesli.
 It's also possible to be allergic to other seeds, such as sunflower and poppy seeds, but this is far less common.

 Fish and shellfish - Allergy to fish affects about one in 200 people, while shellfish allergy affects one or two in 100.
 Reactions can be severe and some people can even be sensitive to the vapours produced when seafood is cooked.